 KFH is dedicated to recommending quality resources to benefit our readers.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full Terms of Service/ Disclosures for detailed information.

-Summer break is here and soon we are going to hear, “I’m bored” 5,560 times a day.
+Summer break is almost here and soon we are going to hear, “I’m bored” 5,560 times a day.
 So finding stuff to do with the family is a must, but for most of us, the budget doesn’t allow for a fancy vacation to the Caribbean. (sigh) Be the coolest mom ever and create a family staycation.

 Did you know you can create an intentional and frugal family staycation?